 - Read all class materials in preparation for class planning meetings, and review students’ written work that is submitted.

 - Interact with the students in their section outside the classroom in order to provide support as necessary.
-While teaching assistants are encouraged to maintain long term healthy relationships with their students, the structured component of this program is completed during the 2014 Fall Semester.
+While teaching assistants are encouraged to maintain long term healthy relationships with their students, the structured component of this program is completed during the 2015 fall semester.

-- Devote a total of 5-7 hours per week to the First-Year Experience course (exceeding hours continuously will result in running out of scholarship money, and the failure to be paid for additional hours).
+- Devote a total of 6 hours per week (for SBS 100 or non-linked CAS 101 courses) or 10 hours per week (for linked CAS 101-Seminar for Freshman courses).
+Exceeding hours continuously will result in running out of scholarship money, and the failure to be paid for additional hours.

 - Serve as a role model for new students entering Suffolk University.